kudobuzz/api-standards/README.md

        }
     }

+ ## Rate Limiting
+ Ensure that your apis' are protected against sudden increase in request.
+Use the following headers to notify consumers if they exceeded the number request in a specif interval.
+ `X-Rate-Limit-Limit` -  the number of request allowed in a given interval `X-Rate-Limit-Remaining`- the number of request remaining `X-Rate-Limit-Reset`- the next time for reset

  ## Idempotent
  Ensure that your GET, PUT, and DELETE operations are all [idempotent](http://www.restapitutorial.com/lessons/idempotency.html).
 There should be no adverse side affects from operations.